hsccorp/quiz_tool/README.md

     {
         "Q": "",
-        "type": "text",     // could be image, audio, video "answer": 3,        // index of correct answer from options.
+        "type": "text",     // could be image, audio, video "answer": 3,        // index of correct answer from options (0 based).
 If no options, it can be text too "time": 10,         // (in secs) how long should a team get to answer the question "pass_time": 5,     // (in secs) how long a team can take when this question is passed question "options":[         // If the question is multiple choice based